Sevan Nişanyan: The Wrong Republic

 Nişanyan wrote The Wrong Republic (Yanlış Cumhuriyet), a critique of the founding myths of the Republic of Turkey, which was established in 1923.
-Written in 1994, the book circulated widely in photocopy until it could no longer be legally published in 2008 without fear of reprisals.
+Written in 1994, the book circulated widely in photocopy, until it could be legally published in 2008.

-Index Anatolicus

-In 2010 Nişanyan published an index of over 16,000 place-names across Anatolia which had been changed under the Turkification policies of the Turkish Republic.
-There had been no previously published comprehensive documentation of the thousands of traditional names, mostly derived from Greek, Armenian, Kurdish, Syriac, Arabic, Lazuri or other more obscure antecedents, which had been replaced by newly invented Turkish or Turkish-sounding names in the 20th century.
+Nişanyan Yeradları (formerly Index Anatolicus)

+In 2010, Nişanyan published a toponymic study that documents the historical origins and linguistic roots of geographical names in Turkey.
+The study examines place names from various languages, including Turkish, Greek, Armenian, Kurdish, and others, providing insights into their etymology and historical changes.
+The project also tracks modifications to place names over time, particularly those changed during the 20th century under the Turkification policies of the Turkish Republic.

-The Index Anatolicus project went online in 2011, and developed into an effort to document all the historic toponyms of Turkey.
-The current database includes over 56,000 mapped place-names and can be viewed online.
+The project went online in 2010, and developed into an effort to document all the historic toponyms of Turkey.
+The current database includes over 56,000 mapped place-names and can be viewed online at nisanyanmap.com.

-Other books

-Nişanyan published three collections of his linguistic essays in Elifin Öküzü, Kelimebaz and Kelimebaz-2.
-The essays dealt with a wide variety of topics in Turkish cultural history, exploring the complex multi–ethnic roots of modern Turkish culture.

-In Hocam, Allaha Peygambere Laf Etmek Caiz Midir (2010) Nişanyan dealt with the limits of free speech under Islam.

-Aslanlı Yol, his autobiography, was published in 2012.
-A series of essays on the cultural and linguistic sources of Islam, was brought together in Ağır Kitap in 2014.

 Rock Tomb

-In 2012 Nişanyan unveiled his Rock Tomb, an Ionic order facade in the manner of ancient Lycian rock tombs, measuring eight by five metres, carved into a limestone cliff facing the Mathematics Village near Şirince.
+In 2012, Nişanyan unveiled his Rock Tomb, an Ionic order facade in the manner of ancient Lycian rock tombs, measuring eight by five metres, carved into a limestone cliff facing the Mathematics Village near Şirince.
 The carving was done using hand tools, and took three years to complete.
 Nişanyan drew up the design and contributed much of the labor.

-Criminal prosecution
+The tomb was inaugurated with a ceremony, in which unlimited wine, halva and tea were served.
+The ceremony was attended by approximately 200 people, including Ali Nesin, the founder of Nesin Mathematics Village.

+Legal issues

-Nişanyan was handed a cumulative jail sentence of 16 years and 7 months for alleged building infractions after he criticized the government’s attempts to prohibit criticism of the prophet Muhammad, in a blog entry in September 2012.
-Imprisoned since 2 January 2014, he escaped prison on 14 July 2017, tweeting, "The bird has flown away.
-Wishing the same for the rest of the 80 million.".
+Nişanyan was handed a cumulative jail sentence of 16 years and 7 months for several crimes including illegal construction in a protected nature zone in Şirince.
+He was imprisoned on 2 January 2014.
+After being moved to a lower security prison for good behavior, he escaped on 14 July 2017 and fled to Greece.